 Alexander’s Steakhouse is a modern high end steak restaurant that opened Early September 2010 in the South of market (SOMA) area of San Francisco.
 Their other location in Cupertino, just off highway 280, has been serving top notch steaks since 2005.
-Chef Jeffrey Stout, in partnership with restaurateur JC Chen have run the place.
+On our last visit during the pandemic, we ate outside at the Cupertino location.
 They feature 28-day aged Certified USDA prime Angus steaks while the Palo Alto location uses USDA Choice Grade meat.
 (Top 1% of beef)

 We have had great experiences at Alexander’s down south, so it was time for a visit to the new location.
 Steak is something we rarely eat unlike the rest of the nation.
 Yes we are more into foo foo food!
 Our goal is to save the occasion for only the best beef.
 Incidentally 5A5 Steakhouse in San Francisco was an offshoot from a former Alexander’s employee.